-Road traffic collisions also have significant social and economic costs.
+Road traffic collisions have a devastating effect on families; any loss of life on our roads is a tragedy.
+They also have significant social and economic costs.
 The total cost of a fatal accident to the economy is estimated at over £1m, accounting for all aspects including lost revenue that would have been generated by the individual.
 Accidents can therefore have a significant negative impact on economic growth.

 Residents of areas which see serious accidents can also suffer from reduced confidence in the safety of their environment, which discourages use of the street scene and can lead to feelings of social isolation.

 As noted elsewhere in this document, a high-quality environment is important in encouraging active travel, particularly walking.

 Poor road safety is an equality issue for the borough as different groups within the community can be affected disproportionately.
-It is known that amongst children, the Black, Asian and Mixed Ethnicity (BAME) population, are more likely than white children to be injured or killed in a road traffic collision\.
 It is also known that areas of deprivation tend to suffer from worse road safety records than other areas.